GazarianGorik/HDRPriorityViewer/README.md

 <!--<p align="left"><img src="https://github.com/user-attachments/assets/43d9249b-026a-4188-bb1c-b3ba8659fc7e" width="500" /></p>-->

 > [!IMPORTANT]
-> Each time you modify your Wwise project, you need to save it and re-analyze it (Left pannel -> "Re-analyze" button) to update the chart data.
+> Each time you modify your Wwise project, you need to save it and re-analyze it (Left pannel -> "Reanalyze" button) to update the chart data.

 ## Chart Display
 #### **Display logic**